w3c/webrtc-svc/explainer.md

 This proposal has evolved from the approach to SVC support provided in the ORTC API.

-- Developers utilizing ORTC with SVC indicated that the API was too complex and error-prone.
+- Developers utilizing the ORTC SVC APIs indicated that while it achieved feature parity with simulcast (e.g. ability to active/inactivate layers and handle arbitrary scale ratios), the API was complex and error prone and also could not express KEY and KEY_SHIFT modes.

-- Developers utilizing only a subset of SVC dependency structures, known as scalability modes desired a simple mechanism to configure an RtpSender to use them.

-As a result of this feedback, the proposal focused on supporting pre-defined scalability structures known as scalabilityModes.
+As a result of this feedback, a new proposal was developed, focussing on pre-canned scalability strucutres known as scalability modes.